defold/doc/docs/en/manuals/editor-scripts-ui.md

 The editor expects reactive function components to behave nicely for them to work:

 1. Component functions must be pure.
 There is no guarantee on when or how often the component function will be invoked.
 All side-effects should be outside of rendering, e.g. in callbacks
 2. Props and local state must be immutable.
-Don't store and mutate props.
-If your local state is a table, don't mutate it in-place, but create a new one pass it to the setter when the state needs to change.
+Don't mutate props.
+If your local state is a table, don't mutate it in-place, but create a new one and pass it to the setter when the state needs to change.
 3. Component functions must call the same hooks in the same order on every invokation.
-Don't call hooks inside loops, if/then blocks, after early returns etc. It is a best practice to call hooks in the beginning of the component function, before any other code.
+Don't call hooks inside loops, in conditional blocks, after early returns etc. It is a best practice to call hooks in the beginning of the component function, before any other code.
 4. Only call hooks from component functions.
 Hooks work in a context of a reactive component, so it's only allowed to call them in the component function (or another function called directly by the component function).

 ### Hooks